 Why go: Step back in time to explore the layered history Alcatraz Island has to offer – most famously, its history as a federal prison from 1934 to 1963.
 While visiting, you’ll have the chance to explore the expansive grounds and enjoy beautiful views of the bay and the San Francisco skyline.
 One of the best features of visiting Alcatraz is the Cellhouse Audio Tour, which leads you through the island’s most significant events, escape attempts, and famous prisoners.

 Local tip: The only way to visit Alcatraz is by doing a tour with Alcatraz Cruises.
 Because of this, there are a limited number of Alcatraz Tickets available per day and they sometimes sell out months in advance, especially during the summer.
 If you want to snag last-minute Alcatraz Tickets, look for a San Francisco tour that includes Alcatraz.
 Local San Francisco tour companies are given a certain number of tickets each season to include with their combination tours, so if they have availability on one of their combo tours, that means they have Alcatraz tickets.
-Our favorite Alcatraz and city tour combo is the 1-Day Alcatraz Experience.
-Not only do you get to do the Alcatraz day tour, but you also get to enjoy a morning checking out the best spots around San Francisco and Muir Woods.
+Our favorite Alcatraz and city tour combo is the Famous Tour with Muir Woods and Alcatraz.
+Not only do you get to do the Alcatraz day tour, but you also get to enjoy a morning checking out the best spots around San Francisco and the redwoods in Muir Woods.

 Bike the Golden Gate Bridge